5 Things AMH Testing Can (and can’t) Tell You About Your Fertility

 AMH testing can also indicate whether you could have polycystic ovaries (PCO).
 PCO is a common reproductive health condition affecting around 30% of reproductive-aged people assigned female-at-birth.
 PCO is benign and does not affect fertility, but it can cause other unwanted symptoms.

-People with PCO have a higher than expected number of immature follicles in their ovaries.
-More follicles means a higher level of AMH in the blood.
+People with PCO have a higher-than-expected number of immature follicles in their ovaries.
+More follicles mean a higher level of AMH in the blood.

 Whether IVF or egg freezing could be right for you